earthly/website/blog/_posts/2022-01-07-golang-errors.md

 Often in real-world programs, there can be many more functions involved - from the function where the error is produced, to where it is eventually handled, and any number of additional functions in-between.

-In Go 1.13, several new error APIs were introduced, including `errors.Wrap` and `errors.Unwrap`, which are useful in applying additional context to an error as it "bubbles up", as well as checking for particular error types, regardless of how many times the error has been "wrapped".
+In Go 1.13, several new error APIs were introduced, including `errors.Wrap` and `errors.Unwrap`, which are useful in applying additional context to an error as it "bubbles up", as well as checking for particular error types, regardless of how many times the error has been wrapped.

 > **A bit of history**: Before Go 1.13 was released in 2019, the standard library didn't contain many APIs for working with errors - it was basically just `errors.New` and `fmt.Errorf`.
 As such, you may encounter legacy Go programs in the wild that do not implement some of the newer error APIs.
 Many legacy programs also used 3rd-party error libraries such as [`pkg/errors`](https://github.com/pkg/errors).
 Eventually, [a formal proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-inspection.md) was documented in 2018, which suggested many of the features we see today in Go 1.13+.

 ### The Old Way (Before Go 1.13)

-It's easy to see just how useful the new error APIs are in Go 1.13+ are by looking at some examples where the old API was limiting.
+It's easy to see just how useful the new error APIs are in Go 1.13+ by looking at some examples where the old API was limiting.

 Let's consider a simple program that manages a database of users.
 In this program, we'll have a few functions involved in the lifecycle of a database error.